aleph-fbk/aleph-fbk.github.io/_projects/8ra.md

                                 # (if "true", show "Main Projects" instead
                                 # of "Related Projects" in the page)

-#publications:                   # List of IDs of related publications
+publications:                   # List of IDs of related publications
-#    -
+    - AIMS2025 EnricoSorbera

 #theses:                         # List of IDs of related theses
 #    -